FFrankyy/FINDER/README.md

 ```
 Using the well-trained model (stored in `./models`), you can obtain the results reported in the paper.

-Actually, you can go into the `run` file, and click `Reproducible Run` to obtain all the synthetic and real results in the paper.
+Note that for the sake of convenience, you can go into the `run` file, and click `Reproducible Run` to obtain all the synthetic and real results in the paper.

 ## Expected output
-The experimental results are saved in the `results` folder, each model corresponds to one model, and the synthetic and real results are separated into two different subfolders for the sake of clearity.
+The experimental results are saved in the `results` folder, which contains four subfolders, each of which corresponds to one model, and the synthetic and real results are separated into two different subfolders for the sake of clearity.

 ## Expected run time
 It took about 17 hours to obtain all results, including 'FINDER_CN', 'FINDER_CN_cost', 'FINDER_ND' and 'FINDER_ND_cost' four models, on both synthetic data and real data, containing both node uniform weights, degree-based weights and random weights.

 # Basebline methods implementation
-We compare with HDA, HBA, HCA, HPRA, CI, MinSum, BPD, GND, RatioCut, which are state-of-the-art baselines for network key players finding methods.
+We compared with HDA, HBA, HCA, HPRA, CI, MinSum, BPD, GND and RatioCut, which are state-of-the-art baselines for network key players finding methods.

 We ran HDA, HBA, HCA, and HPRA with Networkx 2.0, and for HDA in large real-world networks, we instead used SNAP, a general-purpose, high-performance system for graph analysis.
 ```